BY THE PRESIDENT OF THE PHILIPPINES

 SEC.
 4. Implementation of ICM Programmes.
 The implementation of ICM programmes shall take into account the following elements:

-an interagency, multi-sectoral mechanism to coordinate the efforts of different agencies, sectors and administrative levels;
+a. an interagency, multi-sectoral mechanism to coordinate the efforts of different agencies, sectors and administrative levels;

 b. coastal strategies and action plans that provide a long term vision and strategy for sustainable development of the coastal area, and a fixed term programme of actions for addressing priority issues and concerns;